 Data Protection

-Charlotte is building a data privacy practice spanning both prosecution and defence.
-She recently acted for the Information Commissioner’s Office (ICO) in criminal proceedings related to multiple breaches of the Data Protection Act 2018.
+Charlotte is building a data privacy practice spanning both prosecution and defence, across regulatory, civil and criminal proceedings.
+She successfully represented the Information Commissioner’s Office (ICO) in criminal proceedings related to multiple breaches of the Data Protection Act 2018.

 Environment